 Free ATMs (Sometimes)

-Unlike most online banks, First Internet Bank doesn’t belong to an ATM network, so you won’t have to seek out specific ATMs when you need cash.
+Unlike most online banks, First Internet Bank doesn’t belong to an ATM network, so you won’t have to find specific ATMs when you need cash.
 This comes with pros and cons.

 If you open a First Internet Bank Interest Checking Account, any ATM fees up to $10 per month are reimbursed.
 That’s the good news.